Feb

 • advance transfusion planning

-Thermal protection is not a comfort measure.
-It is prevention of complement-mediated hemolysis.
-Failure to anticipate this risk has been associated with severe exacerbations.10
+Thermal protection is a core disease-management measure intended to reduce cold-triggered agglutination and downstream hemolysis.
+Failure to anticipate this risk has been associated with severe exacerbations.12

 Pregnancy and reproductive considerations

-CAD in pregnancy is rare and evidence is limited.11
+CAD in pregnancy is rare and evidence is limited.13

 Management typically emphasizes: